 Discussion

 General HPV knowledge was good, although a quarter of participants thought that HPV always requires treatment and it was concerning that 6.7% either believed that HPV causes HIV/AIDS or were unsure.
 Performance on triage and TOC and vaccine questions was poorer, with more gaps in knowledge, specifically around the fact that HPV primary screening is more effective than cytology and that one of the HPV vaccines protects against genital warts.
+In Scotland this is accounted for because HPV triage does not take place in Scotland.
 There were gaps in knowledge around the male health sequelae of HPV although this is not entirely unexpected since the HCPs in this survey were recruited through their engagement with Jo’s Cervical Cancer Trust, which focusses on female health, and furthermore, with the exception of GUM and HIV clinics, HPV vaccination is not currently available to males through the NHS.
+Although we would not have anticipated specialist knowledge around the health sequelae for males, it is of concern that health care professionals are not more aware of them as a matter of course, especially with the anticipated extension of the school-based HPV vaccination programme to boys in 2019.
+Clearly, training addressing this knowledge gap will be important.
 Reassuringly, most participants would recommend the HPV vaccine although fewer thought it should be extended to males.
 Nearly a quarter of respondents were unable to say that they felt adequately informed about HPV and over a third made recommendations for training improvements.
 Many of these centred around suggestions for additional frequency and content for training.

 Strengths and weaknesses